gardener/cc-utils/doc/pipeline_job.rst

 ============

 Each :doc:`Build Pipeline </pipeline>` may define an arbitrary amount of build jobs.
-Job definitions reside below a pipeline's `variants` attribute.
+Job definitions reside below a pipeline's `jobs` attribute.
 Each job defines their name as root element.

 Attributes